Juice55/Windows_Priv_Esc_Tools/README.md

 # Security Tools Repository
 ## How to Use
 To use just download the Tool_install.sh script, and run it.
-It will prompt for what username you use. default is kali
+It will prompt for what username you use. default is kali.

 ## Tools in this Repo
 There are various tools installed with this.
 This is the list of the tools and their uses: